Chiltern Railways: History

-In 2021, following the COVID-19 emergency measures, Chiltern was awarded a new direct contract by the Department for Transport, replacing its franchise agreement, expiring on 12 December 2027.
+In 2021, following the COVID-19 emergency measures, Chiltern was awarded a new direct contract by the DfT, replacing its franchise agreement, with a core term until 1 April 2025 and expiring on 12 December 2027.

-Chiltern Railways is one of several train operators impacted by the 2022–2023 United Kingdom railway strikes, the first national rail strike in the UK for three decades.
+Chiltern Railways is one of several train operators impacted by the 2022–2024 United Kingdom railway strikes, the first national rail strike in the UK for three decades.
 Its workers were amongst those are participating in industrial action due to a dispute over pay and working conditions.

+On 21 October 2024 Chiltern Railways, along with Great Western Railway began testing trains on the full route of stage 1 of East West Rail between Oxford and Milton Keynes Central, ahead of its 2025 opening.
+In March 2025, the DfT confirmed that Chiltern Railways would be the operator of passenger services between Oxford and Milton Keynes, to start later in 2025.

 Services

 Chiltern Railways operates regular services on five routes.